Eppo-exp/eppo-docs/docs/feature-flagging/concepts/flag-variations.md

 You can use escape sequences in string flag values.

+## Integer flags

+Integer flags are recommended when you want to target variations based on integer operations.

 ## Numeric flags

 Numeric flags are recommended when you want to target variations based on dates, timeouts, or other numerical operations.